HefEsti/Hello-World/journal.md

 -Electric tape
   we had a couple of problems as it made the rotation uneven, the cork got stuck (VIDEO)
      we re did them with longer tapes, so it didnt get stuck in the end of it

+https://www.youtube.com/watch?v=N0y_D7YMK28   The video shows our DC motor and the problems wit the brushes

 After this we added a second coil to our motor.
-We rebuilt the shaft with LEGO (PICTURE) and attached a wheel to the end of the cork to see its rotation and to help our next task, the encoder.
+We rebuilt the shaft with LEGO and attached a wheel to the end of the cork to see its rotation and to help our next task, the encoder. https://www.youtube.com/watch?v=8WvBiNtY8GU Video shos the new shaft

 ### Incremental Encoder
 #### Understanding the basics